-Sailing, be it in yachts or dinghies, is by far the most abundant activity on the Waterway much of which is associated with the six yacht clubs.
+Sailing, be it in yachts or dinghies, is by far the most abundant activity on the Waterway, much of which is associated with the six yacht clubs.
 Most activity takes place between the Cleddau

-Bridge and the lower reaches of the Waterway, with some yachts going out to the islands and beyond and a small number exploring the upper reaches of the Daugleddau and its tributaries.
-Dinghy sailing tends to take place as organised racing events in the waters in proximity to the organising club.
+Bridge and the lower reaches of the Waterway, with some yachts going out to the islands and beyond.
+A small number explore the upper reaches of the Daugleddau and its tributaries.
+Dinghy sailing tends to take place as organised racing events in the waters close to the organising club.

-Yachts produce minimal wake and virtually no noise.
-A yacht will rarely travel above a speed of 6 knots and consequently will produce minimal wake.
-Unless fitted with a bilge keel most cruising yachts cannot enter shallow waters and will rarely encroach on sensitive areas such as saltmarshes or intertidal mudflats.
+Yachts produce virtually no noise and a yacht will rarely travel above a speed of 6 knots and consequently will produce minimal wake.
+Unless fitted with bilge keels most cruising yachts cannot enter shallow waters and will rarely encroach on sensitive areas such as saltmarshes or intertidal mudflats.